Unified genus-1 potential and a parametric perturbative/nonperturbative relation: Picard-Fuchs equations and the P/NP relation

 which means that the knowledge of $\rho_{\text{even}}$ suffices to determine $\rho(x,\xi)$ completely.

-Using the function $\rho(x,\xi)$, one can also write a quantization condition, using the general properties of the wavefunctions of bound states.
+Using the function $\rho(x,\xi)$, one can also write a quantization condition using the general properties of the wave functions of bound states.
 By definition, $\rho(x,\xi)$ can be written as

-From the Schrödinger equation, it is know that for the $N$'th excited state, $\psi(x)$ has $N$ zeros on the real axis, all of which lie in the classically accessible regions (in the regions where $V(x) < \xi$).
-Therefore, a closed contour enclosing all of the turning points of the classical momentum $p$ will also enclose the singularities of $\rho(x,\xi)$, corresponding to the zeros of $\psi(x)$.
-The residue of each such singularity will be $2\pi i$, and we can immediately write the perturbative quantization condition
+From the Schrödinger equation, it is known that for the $N$'th excited state, $\psi(x)$ has $N$ zeros on the real axis, all of which lie in the classically accessible regions (in the regions where $V(x) < \xi$).
+Therefore, a closed contour enclosing all of the turning points of the classical momentum $p$ will also enclose the poles of $\rho(x,\xi)$, corresponding to the zeros of $\psi(x)$.
+The residue of each such pole will be $2\pi i$, and we can immediately write the quantization condition